A little about us:

 We are seeking an enthusiastic and self-motivated research associate with experience in neuroscience and molecular neurobiology to join our interdisciplinary research team.
 This position is open to bench laboratory scientists seeking a position within a translational research setting with a focus on next generation sequencing projects using 10x Genomics single cell and spatial gene expression technology in postmortem human brain tissue.
 The successful applicant will work in collaboration with a team of scientists to generate spatially-resolved molecular profiles for distinct cell types in human brain regions important for addiction and neuropsychiatric disorders.

 Responsibilities will include executing experimental protocols independently, analyzing data, as well as communicating scientific findings through presentations and publications.

 Overview of Duties:

-· A minimum of three years related experience is required.
+· A minimum of 3 years of related experience

 Special Knowledge, Skills and Abilities: